 SYSTEMATICS

-Genus Triepeolus Robertson 1901
+Genus Triepeolus Robertson, 1901

 Triepeolus cecilyae Packer, new species

 Zoobank lsid to be added here

-(Figs. 1-6)
+(Figs. 1–6)

 DIAGNOSIS: The mesepisternum with long erect hairs separates this species from all other South American Triepeolus except T. atoconganus Moure from Peru from which it can be most easily distinguished based upon the entirely orange femora and tibiae (Fig. 1) (marked with dark brown in T. atoconganus), T3 with apical transverse band complete (Fig. 2) (medially interrupted in T. atoconganus) and S3 uniformly covered in pale hairs (Fig. 3) (with apicolateral patches in T. atoconganus).
-The combination of T1 with apical transverse band present, that of T2 narrowly interrupted and those of T3-T5 complete is also diagnostic among South American Triepeolus.
+The combination of T1 with apical transverse band present, that of T2 narrowly interrupted and those of T3–T5 complete is also diagnostic among South American Triepeolus.